 What is School for Conversion's relationship with Walltown?

-School for Conversion was inspired by the community life in Walltown and we remain rooted in the Walltown community.
+School for Conversion was inspired by the history and community life in Walltown and we remain rooted in the Walltown community.
 One program, Walltown Aspiring Youth, directly serves middle-schoolers from Walltown.
 We host other programs and classes at our office space in Walltown, inviting people into the community as a teaching space, to learn about the history of a particular place and what it may teach us about working for justice and peace in our wider community and world.

 Is School for Conversion a Christian organization?

 School for Conversion is a faith-rooted organization that was created and continues to be shaped by God’s vision of a beloved community that we see through the life of Jesus.
-We are not affiliated with a denomination and we frequently welcome students and participants of any or no faith.
+We are not affiliated with a denomination, and we frequently welcome students and participants of any or no faith.
 We are not interested in converting people to a particular set of doctrines but to a way of life that leads us all toward beloved community.

 How is School for Conversion funded?